-The Journal will be published by Oxford University Press and housed at the Sié Chéou-Kang Center for International Security and Diplomacy, a center of excellence at the Josef Korbel School of International Studies, University of Denver.
+The Journal is published by Oxford University Press and housed at the Sié Chéou-Kang Center for International Security and Diplomacy, a center of excellence at the Josef Korbel School of International Studies, University of Denver.
 Please direct general inquiries to email@example.com.

 Call for Proposals-NOW CLOSED